What is the Income Eligibility Guideline set by the USDA Food and Nutrition Service?

 - They divide the annual income by 12 to find out the monthly income

-- They divide the annual income by 24 to compute the twice-monthly income
+- Divide annual income by 24 to compute the twice-monthly income

 - They divide the annual income by 26 to find out the income received after every two weeks

-- They divide the annual income by 52 to find out the weekly income
+- Divide the annual income by 52 to find out the weekly income

 - Then they round up the numbers to the next whole dollar